Personal Immigration

 3. Study at a Compliant UK Higher Education Provider

 In order to qualify for a UK Graduate Visa, your qualification must have been obtained from a UK Higher Education Provider that holds a student sponsor licence and is recognised by the Home Office as having a track record of compliance.
-This means that your university or college must be listed on the official register of student sponsors and must not be under any form of suspension or restriction at the time of your application.
+This means that your university or college must be listed on the official register of student sponsors with “Student Sponsor – Track Record” status in the Status column on the date of your application.

 Only institutions that meet these criteria are authorised to report the successful completion of your course to UK Visas & Immigration (UKVI), which is a mandatory requirement for the Graduate Immigration Route.